-The fellowships are given to early-career scientists and scholars “whose achievements mark them as among the very best scientific minds working today,” the Sloan Foundation said in announcing this year’s 126 fellows.
+The fellowships are given to early-career scientists and scholars “whose achievements mark them as the next generation of scientific leaders,” the Sloan Foundation said in announcing this year’s 126 fellows.

-Since the beginning of the program in 1955, 45 fellows have received a Nobel Prize in their respective fields, 16 have won the Fields Medal in mathematics, 69 have received the National Medal of Science, and 17 have won the John Bates Clark Medal in economics, including every winner since 2007.
-Past Sloan Research Fellows include physicists Richard Feynman and Murray Gell-Mann, and game theorist John Nash.
+Since the beginning of the program in 1955, 43 fellows have received a Nobel Prize in their respective fields, 16 have won the Fields Medal in mathematics, 69 have received the National Medal of Science, and 16 have won the John Bates Clark Medal in economics, including every winner since 2007.

 # # #